 What Is Yom Kippur?

-Yom Kippur, the Day of Atonement, is the holiest day of the Jewish year and is the culmination of the High Holy Days, which began at sundown on September 15th with Rosh Hashanah, the Jewish New Year.
+Yom Kippur, the Day of Atonement, is the holiest day of the Jewish year and is the culmination of the High Holy Days, which begins at sundown on October 4 after Rosh Hashanah, the Jewish New Year.
 It marks the final opportunity to repent before God before the Book of Life is sealed for another year.
 Use our resources below to learn more about this biblically mandated observance.

 Watch now as Fellowship President and CEO Yael Eckstein explains the significance of the most holy day on the Jewish calendar and how it is observed in Israel and around the world.